 So, while it is not impossible to get your hands on Junshan island Yinzhen, the amount that you can buy is tiny and the prices are insane.
 If we were to buy some island tea then we would have to sell for well over $1000 per 100g.

 Is it worth this price?
 Short answer – NO!
-Island grown Junshan Yinzhen has the extra snob value because it is the most rare tea in the world but, in my opinion, you are paying for the rarity rather than the experience.
+Island grown Junshan Yinzhen has the extra snob value because it is the rarest tea in the world but, in my opinion, you are paying for the rarity rather than the experience.

-In neighbouring plantations on the mainland, high quality Junshan Yinzhen is being made by excellent producers.
+In neighboring plantations on the mainland, high-quality Junshan Yinzhen is being made by excellent producers.
 Whether you can technically call it Junshan Yinzhen even if it is produced outside Junshan is a fair argument but everyone in the area does and most wholesalers will pretend that this tea is from Junshan to increase the price.

 The result is that most tea sellers are tricked by the lies into thinking that they are selling Junshan grown tea.
 They then bring it to market at a high price and the circle of false marketing is complete.

 Junshan Yinzhen is a yellow tea.
 This means that it goes through a few days of moist heating in order to yellow the tea through non-enzymatic oxidation.
 Making Yellow tea is a long and skilled process which is why it is such a rarity in the world of tea.